-RuPaul's Drag Race star Tina Burner has opened up about his romance with beloved chat show host and radio presenter Graham Norton.
+Did you know that a RuPaul's Drag Race once had a short-lived relationship with beloved chat show host and radio presenter Graham Norton?

 MORE: Graham Norton's most awkward encounter with Hollywood star revealed – and it's excruciating!

 Drag queen Tina Burner, whose real name is Kristian Seeber, spoke about his on-off relationship with the Graham Norton Show radio host last year on an episode of the smash-hit reality show.
 As the contestants took to the Werk Room to prepare for their latest challenge, fellow drag queens asked the 40-year-old performer about the relationship which he previously alluded to on the show.

 WATCH: Mark Wahlberg appears tipsy on The Graham Norton Show

 "Miss Tina, didn't you date somebody rather famous in the UK?"
 Rosé asked while another referred to their time together as a "fling of some sorts".